 That concludes this first post on touring the main residence of the Château de Versailles.
 I hope you enjoyed this close look at the Private Apartments of the King and the Royal Opera House.
 In the next post, we’ll visit some of the more famous areas of the Château including the Royal Chapel, the King’s State Apartments, and the Hall of Mirrors.
 Thank you for reading!

 1a From what I remember, once you leave the main residence of the Château you can’t go back inside.
 Neil and I wanted to go on our private guided tour, grab some lunch, check out the gardens before it started to rain, and then come back to see the rest of the residence later in the day when it was (hopefully) a little less crowded.
 Unfortunately, we weren’t allowed to do this.
 This makes the argument to divide your visit into two days even stronger.
-Spend one day touring the residence and then one day going through the gardens.
+Spend one day touring the residence and then one day going through the gardens and the residences found there.
 That way, there’s no worrying about trying to get back in anywhere.
 Also, bring something to snack on.
 You never know when you’ll be able to squeeze food into your visit, and for some reason that day we ended up not eating lunch—probably because we were running short on time and/or were trying to beat the rain.
 That didn’t help what was already a marathon experience: we were severely hangry by the end of it!

 1b Further, of all the places where it might be worth it to catch the little tourist passenger train between sites or rent a golf cart, Versailles is it.
 The grounds are massive, and the attractions are spread out.
 Save your legs for when you’re actually walking through the things you want to see.
 It’s just over 2 kilometers (1.24 miles) to walk from the main residence to the Petit Trianon, which will take you around 30 minutes to walk.
 It’s the same distance from the main residence to the Grand Trianon.
 The distance between the two Trianons is shorter at 0.5 kms (0.31 miles), which is about 6 minutes to walk.
 The distance from the Petit Trianon to the Queen’s Hamlet is 0.55 kms (0.34 miles), about 7 minutes to walk.
 At first, we were too proud/cheap to pay for a golf cart or hop on a little train to get from the main residence to the Petit Trianon.
 We paid for that decision very quickly.
 We were very happy to hop on a small passenger train to take us from the Grand Trianon back to the main residence.
 Of course, it might not have been so bad if we hadn’t already spent several hours walking the hard marble floors of the main residence.
 Again, divide and conquer!